 It has been 20 years since the idea of the Indian School of Business (ISB) was conceived.
 This is puny in comparison to say a Harvard that has a 105+ year legacy or even our home grown IIMs (IIMC being the first ever) that have been around for over 50 years now.

-It has been less than 15 years since the institute actually came into being.
+It has been a little over 15 years since the institute actually came into being.
 There is no denying the fact that the school has achieved a superstar status in this short time span.

 For years, most in-country rankings kept ignoring the school until it debuted in 2008 in the top 20 for FT rankings.
 This made the world (read India mostly), stop and take note and the institute went from strength to strength.

 Where there is fame, there is also infamy.
 Over the years, there has been a constant debate, especially with the exodus at the top and the ballooning class size, on whether ISB is really worth the money and time.

 Is it a good or bad decision in terms of career advancement and return on investment?

 At MBA Crystal Ball, we decided to do a more data-driven analysis to get a grip around this.
 Numbers, as they say, don’t lie – unless you make them of course.